-Following IAG's order for the Boeing 737 MAX 8200 and Boeing 737 MAX 10, our experts explore which IAG airlines are likely to operate the high density variant.
+Following the recent order from the International Airlines Group (IAG) for the Boeing 737 MAX 8200 and Boeing 737 MAX 10, our experts explore which of the group's airlines are likely to operate the high-density variant.

 Aircraft order data from IBA Insight identifies IAG as the fifth-largest customer for the type (with Ryanair as the largest).
-Whilst IAG is one of the outlying customers for the 8200, it is a significant one.
+Whilst IAG is one of the outlying customers for the 8200 variant, it is a significant one.

 IAG's selection of the Boeing 737 MAX 8200 is perhaps a surprising choice.
 The high-density 8200 was designed with low-cost carriers in mind and is already in service on popular flights in Europe with Ryanair.
 That said, IAG's Airbus narrowbody fleet features an above-average seating density amongst legacy carriers, with typically 5-10% more seats than the world average LOPA (layout of passenger accommodation).

 Whilst IAG's low-cost carrier Vueling appears to be the obvious choice for placement of the 8200, we believe there could be extra potential to deploy the aircraft across the group's airlines.

 Fleet data from IBA Insight indicates that many of the Airbus A321-200 aircraft in service across all four airlines are around 15-20 years old, and therefore potential candidates for retirement in the coming years.
 Based on this, we believe that British Airways' London Gatwick based subsidiary BA Euroflyer could also be a strong option.
 The 197 seat 737 MAX 8200 would allow the carrier to lower unit costs, providing British Airways with a strong hand in competing with Gatwick's incumbent low-cost carriers.